nikouu/GameboyColour-Decolouriser/README.md

 Previously in step 1, we just focused on four colour tiles and their full subset children.

 1. Take a global image dictionary of each true colour and corresponding Gameboy colour
 1. Weight each true colour/Gameboy colour based on which true colour has the most Gameboy colours. **Note**: This is the first bit of guesswork and could be a source of problems.
-Depending on the image, a true colour could map to serveral Gameboy colours depending on the make up of that true colour tile.
+Depending on the image, a true colour could map to several Gameboy colours depending on the make up of that true colour tile.
 See the example earlier about a dark blue colour.
 1. When a true colour is found in the dictionary, paint that pixel with the corresponding most-weighted Gameboy colour.

 ![image](etc/mokkiarea-thirdpass.png)